 However, despite the potential, many people are unsure about how to approach this app for marketing purposes.

 You are a musician?
-Then there is no point to read the article, better save time and get your latest song out in TikTok.
+Then there is no point to read the article, you would be better served actually posting your video on TikTok right away.

 Musicians are the ones crushing TikTok right now.

-Like other social media networks, TikTok too does not charge a fee from you to sign up and post content.
-And with a whopping 2 billion downloads, TikTok letely is getting more action than Facebook, Instagram, and Snapchat.
+Like other social media networks, TikTok too does not charge a fee to sign up and post content.
+And with a whopping 2 billion downloads, TikTok is getting more action than Facebook, Instagram, and Snapchat.

-Platform offers you one of the largest social media audiences in the market.
-Which means you can post whatever you like, whenever you want and it stands a great chance to be seen by billions of people without a single dollar spent on ads.
+The platform offers you one of the largest social media audiences on the market.
+Which means you can post whatever you like, whenever you want, and it stands a great chance to be seen by billions of people without a single dollar spent on ads.

-TikTok has a reach in 155 countries and is available in 75 languages - the majority of its users are in the US, India, and China based.
-This diversity offers you a chance to expand into new markets and with such a wide range of languages available, you can create effective targeted ads that resonate with regional audiences around the world.
+TikTok has a reach in 155 countries and is available in 75 languages – the majority of its users are in the US, India, and China.
+This diversity offers you a chance to expand into new markets.
+With such a wide range of languages available, you can create effective targeted ads that resonate with regional audiences around the world.